 Consider a non-equilibrium system, characterized by a variable v and driven by an intensive parameter σ^2 (the temperature in Boltzmann statistics).
-This parameter σ^2 is approximately constant on a time scale T over which the system reaches a local equilibrium.
+This parameter σ^2 is approximately constant on a timescale T over which the system reaches a local equilibrium.
 The system fluctuates on a quicker decorrelation timescale $\tau \ll T$.
 Over long times, the shape of the probability distribution of v is non-trivial and depends on the probability distribution of σ^2 and on the type of interaction between σ^2 and v.
-The simplest example is the case of a Brownian particle moving in one dimension with a velocity v, a variance σ^2 which is related to the temperature and where the local conditional distribution $p(v|\sigma^2)$ is gaussian (Maxwell-Boltzmann statistics in the canonical ensamble of statistical mechanics).
-According to the original point of view of Jaynes (1957), we interpret the local gaussianity of the velocity, given a certain temperature or variance, as the least biased PDF estimate, as it is based on entropy maximisation.
-Interpreting Shannon entropy as a measure of the lack of knowledge, it is possible to construct PDFs that maximise this lack of knowledge when some information is available.
+The simplest example is the case of a Brownian particle moving in one dimension with a velocity v, a variance σ^2 which is related to the temperature and where the local conditional distribution $p(v|\sigma^2)$ is Gaussian (Maxwell-Boltzmann statistics in the canonical ensemble of statistical mechanics).
+According to the original point of view of Jaynes (1957), we interpret the local Gaussianity of the velocity, given a certain temperature or variance, as the least biased PDF estimate, as it is based on entropy maximization.
+Interpreting Shannon entropy as a measure of the lack of knowledge, it is possible to construct PDFs that maximize this lack of knowledge when some information is available.
 These obtained PDFs are the best estimates based on available information.
-We refer the reader to the Supplementary Material, Sect.
-S5 to see how a continuous real variable with a given mean and variance maximises the entropy if its PDF is gaussian.
+We refer the reader to Sect.
+S5 in the Supplement to see how a continuous real variable with a given mean and variance maximizes the entropy if its PDF is Gaussian.

 Superstatistics considers dynamics where the temperature or the variance is slowly varying in time.
-When the decorrelation time is much faster than the time over which the variance evolves $\tau \ll T$, the dynamics results in a superposition of statistically different dynamics, so that the PDF of the velocity is:
+When the decorrelation time is much faster than the time over which the variance